cardano-scaling/CIPs/CIP-0164/README.md

 The certificate inclusion delay ensures certified EBs have sufficient time to diffuse throughout the network and do not impact [protocol security](#protocol-security).
-When a certificate is included, no further transactions are allowed in the RB for the same reason[^3].
+When a certificate is included, no further transactions are allowed in the RB for the same reason.

+If transactions next to the certificate would be allowed, a validating node would need to build the ledger state from all endorsed transactions before it can validate the transactions in the same block, resulting in much stricter timing constraints to ensure [protocol security](#protocol-security).

 If the next RB is produced before this minimum delay has elapsed, the EB certificate cannot be included and the EB is discarded.

-[^3]: If transactions "after" the certificate would be allowed, a validating
-    node would need to build the ledger state from all endorsed transactions before it can validate the transactions in the same block.
-This would result in much stricter timing constraints to ensure [protocol security](#protocol-security).

 ### Protocol Parameters